Owlstone

 Kinnear Pharmaceuticals is a preclinical stage pharmaceutical company committed to the discovery, development and commercialization of ceragenin-based anti-infective and anti-inflammatory product candidates for diseases with large unmet clinical needs.

-Spexis AG is a clinical-stage biopharmaceutical company based in Switzerland that specializes in the discovery and development of antibiotics and other specialized pharmaceutical products aimed at severe or life-threatening diseases.
-Founded in 1996, the company is focused on addressing high unmet medical needs, particularly in the realm of antibiotic resistance and severe respiratory conditions.
-Spexis's lead product, murepavadin, is currently in Phase III development, targeting Pseudomonas aeruginosa, which has been classified as a critical priority pathogen by the World Health Organization.
-The company's operations are centered on research, development, and the prospective commercialization of respiratory therapeutics.
+Spexis AG is a clinical-stage biopharmaceutical company based in Allschwil, Switzerland, specializing in the discovery and development of macrocycle drugs and antibiotics to address severe or life-threatening diseases.
+Founded in 1996, the company focuses on addressing high unmet medical needs, particularly in the areas of antibiotic resistance and respiratory diseases.
+Spexis's lead product, murepavadin, is currently in Phase III development targeting Pseudomonas aeruginosa, a pathogen identified as a critical priority by the World Health Organization.
+The company's operations are centered on research, development, and the prospective commercialization of innovative therapeutics in the respiratory domain.

 Calithera Biosciences